awslabs/aws-c-common/docker-images/README.md

     docker build -t <nameOfImage>:latest -m 2GB .

-this will take a while, so go grab a cup of coffee or something.
+this will take a while, so go grab a beer or 10... you deserve it..

 After the build finishes, you can run and test the image by running: